Please have a look at this article for an updated post about this topic and see how the latest version of Clipchamp can help.

 Update: the latest clipchamp release now includes direct uploads to YouTube, Facebook and Vimeo.
 We updated this blog post accordingly to include Vimeo.

-Please note that the screenshots in this post show an old Clipchamp version, the new one is much prettier! 🙂
+The screenshots in this post show an old Clipchamp version, the new one is much prettier!